 Energy Economics Industrial Organization Regulation

 David Brown holds a Canada Research Chair in Energy Economics & Policy at the University of Alberta.
 His research lies at the intersection of energy economics, industrial organization, and regulatory policy.
-In particular, David's research analyzes the effects of regulatory policies on the performance of electricity markets.
-This includes research that measures market power execution in wholesale power markets; analyzes the impacts of mergers and market structure changes; designing regulations to motivate utilities to invest in cost-effective distributed energy resources; and analyzing the distributional impacts of emerging technologies.
-The objective of his work is to gain insights into the impact of imperfect competition on market outcomes and to design regulatory policies to improve the operation of electricity markets.
+David's recent work considers questions in the electricity sector ranging from market design, market power, and pricing mechanisms for demand-side management and emerging technology adoption such as rooftop solar, battery storage, and electric vehicles.
+The objective of his work is to design regulatory policies to improve the operation of electricity markets.

 Primary Fields: Energy Economics, Industrial Organization, and Regulation